O.K.A.

 Korfball in Oxfordshire and the surrounding area

 The first korfball played in the county was in 1983, when Oxford University Korfball Club was set up.
 We had to wait another nine years for the birth of Oxford City Korfball Club in 1992, and a further seven years before Abingdon Korfball Club was founded in 1999.
-Since then more clubs have arrived and the Oxfordshire league now comprises 32 teams from 11 clubs: Abingdom Atoms, Basingstoke Bulls, Didcot Dragons, Farnborough Jets, Guildford Thunder, Oxford City, Oxford Isis, Oxford University, Reading University, Southampton City Spartans and Southampton Uni.
-The league started in 1999 and in those early days Abingdon and Oxford City dominated.
+Since then more clubs have arrived and at one point the Oxfordshire league comprised of 32 teams from 13 clubs: Abingdom Atoms, Basingstoke Bulls, Buckingham Royals, Didcot Dragons, Farnborough Jets, Guildford Thunder, Oxford City, Oxford Isis, Oxford University, Reading University, Reading Rooks, Southampton City Spartans and Southampton Uni.

 How to play korfball